I Wanted My Own Agent Library, So I Built One

 The model should not hold the keys.
 It should fill out the request form.

-A language model is good at language.
-This should not be controversial, but somehow it is.
-It can turn messy user intent into a compact expression.
-It can read “tell ops the deploy failed and include the log link” and produce something close to “send mail to ops with this message.”
-That is useful.
-That is natural.
+The model can take something like “tell ops the deploy failed and include the log link” and turn it into something close to “send email to ops with this body”.
+That is usefull.
 That is the part where the model earns its GPU bill.

 In theory, you give the agent tools and it uses them.
-In reality, every tool call is a tiny production demon.
-It has intent, arguments, missing fields, policy risk, confidence, side effects, and consequences.
-A tool call is not an action.
-It is an intention wearing JSON, or in this case, an intention wearing a smaller action language because cursed JSON has already taken enough from us.
+In practice, every tool call has more inside it than it seems.
+There is intent, arguments, missing fields, policy risk, confidence, side effects, and consequences.

-So the better split is simple.
-Let the model generate English-like action intent.
+Let the model generate an English-like action intent.
 Let Elixir inspect that intent.
 Let the runtime map it to real functions.
-Let your application decide what is allowed to happen.
-The model proposes.
-The runtime disposes.
-OTP supervises.
-Everybody sleeps better, or at least fails with logs.
+Let the application decide what is allowed to happen.

 That Is Where Spectre Kinetic Enters

-Spectre Kinetic is not trying to be the agent.
-That is important.
-It does not want to orchestrate your life, invent workflows, execute side effects, or become a tiny god inside your Phoenix app.
-It sits between model intent and Elixir execution, which is exactly where this kind of library should sit.
+It does not want to orchestrate your whole life, execute side effects, invent workflows, or become a tiny god inside your Phoenix app.

-You define tools in Elixir.
-Real modules.
-Real functions.
-Real parameter names.
-Real typespecs.
-Then Kinetic extracts that tool knowledge into a registry.
-The model does not need to carry a giant live catalog of schemas in its context window like some cursed backpack full of bureaucracy.
-It can emit compact Action Language instead, and Kinetic can map that language to the function your app already owns.
+Then Kinetic extracts tool knowledge into a registry.
+The model does not need to carry a giant live catalog of schemas in the context window.
+It can emit compact Action Language instead, and Kinetic can map that language to functions your application already owns.

 defmodule MyApp.Emailer do